 Years Experience: Work with a vendor that has at least 10 years of tenure in the corporate governance space so you can be sure that they understand the pain points of both directors and administrators and can properly address them.
 Additionally, look for a vendor with extensive experience with developing software.
 When you’re effectively entrusting your board to the hands of a vendor, you can never be too careful.

 Awards: Awards serve as an important independent benchmark for performance.
-Look for a vendor that has been recognized for delivering the same world-class assistance you would provide your own board.
+Look for a vendor that has been recognised for delivering the same world-class assistance you would provide your own board.

 Clients: A vendor needs to have a breadth and depth of experience within your particular industry.
-With an industry-experienced vendor, you will receive a more customized implementation that reflects years of best practices and specialized support on how to utilize the app in ways that can maximize effectiveness.
+With an industry-experienced vendor, you will receive a more customised implementation that reflects years of best practices and specialised support on how to utilise the app in ways that can maximise effectiveness.

 Wait Time: It is imperative to find a vendor that understands the importance of your and your directors’ time.
 Due to the nature of board meetings, questions often arise at off-hours and are often very urgent.
 Don’t get stuck with a company that does “call-backs” or has hold times of more than a few seconds.
 And that support should come from a true expert on the app: an in-house employee, trained to resolve problems efficiently and effectively.
 Support delays may introduce security risks as board members may look for work-arounds to solve an immediate need.

-Professional Organizations: A vendor should be actively engaged in the corporate governance community and readily share best practices with its client base through professional organizations like the Society of Corporate Secretaries, the National Investor Relations Institute, the National Association of Corporate Directors, as well as other member organizations in your space.
+Professional Organisations: A vendor should be actively engaged in the corporate governance community and readily share best practices with its client base through professional organisations like the Society of Corporate Secretaries, the National Investor Relations Institute, the National Association of Corporate Directors, as well as other member organisations in your space.